-Furniture and equipment are recorded at cost, or in the case of contributed property at the fair market value at the date of contribution.
+Furniture and equipment, and leasehold improvements are recorded at cost, or in the case of contributed property at the fair market value at the date of contribution.
 If an expenditure in excess of \$500 results in an asset having an estimated useful life which extends substantially beyond the year of acquisition, the expenditure is capitalized at cost and depreciated over the estimated useful lives of the assets.
 When assets are retired, or otherwise disposed of, the cost and related accumulated depreciation is removed from the accounts and any resulting gain or loss is reflected in income for the period.
 Depreciation has been provided on the straight-line method over the estimated useful lives of the assets.
-Depreciation and amortization expense for the years ended June 30, 2019 and 2018 was \$133,073 and \$143,267, respectively.
+Depreciation and amortization expense for the years ended June 30, 2020 and 2019 was \$96,038 and \$133,073, respectively.
 Maintenance and repairs are charged to expenses as incurred.
-Major classifications of fixed assets and their estimated useful lives are as summarized below: